openvinotoolkit/training_extensions/docs/source/guide/tutorials/base/explain.rst

   . venv/otx/bin/activate

 2. ``otx explain`` command returns saliency maps, which are heatmaps with red-colored areas indicating focus.
+Here's an example how to generate saliency maps from trained checkpoint:

 .. tab-set::